What Is an Acoustic Neuroma?

 What Causes Acoustic Neuromas?

 More often than not, acoustic neuromas are classified as sporadic, meaning their exact cause is unknown.
-There is some evidence of a connection between exposure to low-dose radiation of the head and neck during childhood and the development of acoustic neuromas.
+There is some evidence of a connection between exposure to low-dose radiation of the head and neck during childhood and acoustic neuromas development.

 There are no known risk factors for acoustic neuromas other than having a parent with NF2.
 If this is the case, children have a 50 percent chance of inheriting the condition themselves.